-UK H2Mobility is a collaborative project evaluating the potential for hydrogen FCEVs to provide environmental and economic benefits to the UK.
-The project brings together industrial participants from the fuel cell technology, energy utility, industry gases, fuel retail and global car manufacturing sectors together with a European public-private partnership, three UK Government Departments, the Devolved Administrations and the Greater London Assembly to develop a business case and strategic plan for the commercial roll-out of the technology from 2015.
+The UK H2Mobility consortium brings together industrial participants from the fuel cell technology, energy utility, industrial gases, fuel retail and global car and train manufacturing sectors; together with a European public-private partnership, two UK Government Departments and the Devolved Administrations to develop and share strategic insight into the commercial roll-out of hydrogen mobility technology.

 The Need for Change